bh4786/codingsamples/README.md

 # codingsamples
-These are scripts from two games I am working on.
-I chose the scripts I spent the most time on or am most proud of.
+This repo is for samples of code that I am particularly proud of.